Vyral/jorge-gonzalez/_posts/2020-08-27-q-is-now-a-good-time-to-buy.md

 1:19 — My honest, professional answer as to whether now is a good time to buy&nbsp;

-2:02 — Are you your next home as an investor?&nbsp;
+2:02 — Are you buying your next home as an investor?&nbsp;

 3:21 — Considering the predicted uptick in foreclosures nationwide and buying on the dip&nbsp;